yoavram/curriculum-vitae/README.md

 ### License

-The concept, template, and code is under CC0.
+The concept, template, and code are under CC0.

 The content itself, the details of my CV, should not be modified, remixed, shared or distributed without my consent.